 The vibrancy and growth of Christianity in Africa has aroused the interest of sociologists of religion.
 The 20thcentury witnessed a demographic shift in the global distribution of Christians.
 Research show that in 1900, 68% of the world’s Christians lived in Europe.
 In 2018 Africa became the continent with the highest number of Christians and in 2022, there were over 692 million Christians in Africa more than in any other continent.
 Studies have shown that by 2060, 46% of the world’s Christians will be living in sub-Saharan Africa.
-As Kwame Bediako argued, Christianity has now become a non-western religion.

-The importance of the Christianity in Nigeria to African and world Christianity is underscored by the fact that not by 2060,Nigeria will have the third largest Christian population in the world but also because as Prof Kwabena Asamoah-Gyadu says: “it is impossible to understand African Christianity without extensive reference to the phenomenological, historical, and theological developments in Nigeria.”
+The importance of the Christianity in Nigeria to African and world Christianity is underscored by the fact that by 2060, Nigeria will have the third largest Christian population in the world but also because as Prof Kwabena Asamoah-Gyadu says: “it is impossible to understand African Christianity without extensive reference to the phenomenological, historical, and theological developments in Nigeria.”
 But to talk about African Christianity is not to suggest that it is a homogenous, monolithic reality.
 There are many forms of Christian expressions in Africa that are each shaped by the particular social, cultural and religious context in which it finds itself.

-This lecture will demonstrate the ways in which Christianity in Nigeria resists and renews Western Christianity.
+This article will demonstrate the ways in which Christianity in Nigeria resists and renews Western Christianity.
 I will explore some of the distinctive features of Christianity in Nigeria within the context of African Christianity.

 Christianity in Nigeria